 - Detection: Having the ability to detect where in the image is located the object.
 In most situations, large portions of the image are occupied by background objects that introduce unwanted information which may confuse the object recognition method. - Classification: A highly desirable capability for an object detection method is to be able to generalize and recognize previously unseen instances of a particular class. - Occlusions: Usually a clear shot of the object to recognize will not be available to the robot.
-An object recognition method must be able to deal with only partial information of the object. - Texture: Objects with a rich texture are typically easier to recognize than those only defined by their shape and color.
+An object recognition method must be able to deal with only partial information of the object. - Texture: Objects with a rich texture are typically easier to recognize than those only defined by its shape and color.
 We want to evaluate the behavior of each method with both types of objects. - Repetitive patterns: Some objects, such as a chessboard, present repetitive patterns that cause problems in methods that have a data association stage. - Training set resolution: Large images generate more features at different scales (specially for smaller ones) that are undoubtedly useful for object recognition.
-However, if training images have a resolution much higher than test images, descriptors may become too different. - Training set size: Most methods can benefit from a larger and better annotated training set.
+However, if training images have a resolution much higher than test images descriptors may become too different. - Training set size: Most methods can benefit from a larger and better annotated training set.
 However, building such a dataset is time consuming.
 We want to assess which is the least amount of training information that each method requires to obtain its best results. - Run-Time: One of the most important limitations of the scenario we are considering is the computation time.
-We want to measure the frame-rate at which comparable implementations of each method can work. - Detection accuracy: Computing accurately the location of the object can significantly benefit other tasks such as grasping or navigation.
-We are interested in quantifying the precision of the object detection in the object recognition algorithm according to the ground truth.
+We want to measure the frame-rate at which comparable implementations of each method can work.